 The shiny belt rubber is one of the first signs of a bad cambelt.
 This is a clear symptom of stressed rubber that represents that your belt will break very soon.
 Therefore, as you observe this sign, immediately replace your belt.
 In this way, you can save yourself by an expansive repair.

 The cracks on your belt rubber represent that it’s time to replace the belt with a new one.
-These cracks may cause due to the age of the belt or breakdown instead of wear and tear.
+Cracks may start to produce on your timing belt if you don’t replace it for a long time.

-The cracks show that rubber is in poor condition and can break at any time.
+The cracks show that the rubber is in poor condition and can break at any time.

 3) Peeling